WebDevJasonCameron/LearningWebDev_REACT/Udemy/the_complete_guide/Notes.md

 Run `npm install`.
 It looks into the folder and downloads all the packages required for this app to run.
 I think I should need this because this blank_project is based on a download of the react starter app, with folders copied from the tutorial.
 However, if you want to build an app without being online (at first), this might be a good thing to do.
 Only need to do this once.
 [BTW, the missing files are called semp files, I think]

 It also caused some severe vulnerabilities. `npm audit` looks like if fixed things.
 Not sure what though...

+## Note, react custom component

+Must start with a capital letter.
+So, `<ExpenseItem></ExpenseItem>` will work instead of `expenseItem`

+Also, there can only be one main element that wraps all other elements.

+## CSS Download

+The link to his CSS code is in GH: https://github.com/academind/react-complete-guide-code/blob/03-react-basics-working-with-components/extra-files/ExpenseItem.css